The Struts team up with Robbie Williams on new ballad 'Strange Days'

-The Struts have shared a collaborative song with Robbie Williams called ‘Stange Days’, which will serve as the title track on their forthcoming third album.
+The Struts have shared a new collaboration with Robbie Williams, ‘Stange Days’, which will serve as the title track on their forthcoming third album.

 The four-piece glam rock outfit will release the record on October 16 via Interscope, following up on 2018’s ‘Young & Dangerous’, and have so far previewed the project with the Albert Hammond Jr-featuring ‘Another Hit of Showmanship’.

 In a more unexpected turn, The Struts have now offered up LP3’s opener and title track – a slow-burning ballad featuring Robbie Williams.
-You can listen below.
+You can listen to it below.

 “Oh thеse are strange times/ Lost in our mi-minds/ We don’t know, it’s unclear/ Where we’ll be this time next year“, Williams sings in his chorus, reflecting on the uncertainty and hardships of 2020.